redrook/rookshot/one.md

 [Dakota] Alright we're all here.
 Did you guys read the character bios I sent you?

 [Mark] Oh not this shit again, Dakota.
-I still get dick pics from the last time.
+I still get dick pics from the last time I signed up for one of your stupid online roleplaying forums.

-[Addison] Yeh Dakota my new phone charges me like twenty sents per picture message so I'm ~~not sure if I want~~ {strikethrough is interrupted}
+[Addison] Yeh Dakota my new phone charges me like twenty cents per picture message so I'm ~~not sure if I want~~ {strikethrough is interrupted}

 [Dakota] There won't be any dick pics this time!
-Promise.
+I promise.
+The web admin was getting divorced and he was going through some emotional shit but that's all done now.

 [Mark] Yeh well I'm still using fake phone number on the sign up.

-[Dakota] There's no sign up; it's not a competition; I just want to to roleplay in matchmaking and customs.
+[Dakota] There's no sign up; I just want to to roleplay for some custom games, and if we're good enough maybe this year's clan tournament.

 [Addison] What?
 Like the other people won't be roleplaying?